-Because access to the river to implement this measure occurs on BLM roads, BLM conducted a NEPA analysis to assess potential impacts from implementation of this interim measure.
+Because access to the river to implement this measure occurs on Bureau of Land Management (BLM) roads, BLM conducted a National Environmental Policy Act (NEPA) analysis to assess potential impacts from implementation of this interim measure.
 The BLM issued a Finding of No Significant Impact on October 3, 2011.
 Since 2011 the NEPA work has been revisited as new sites have been identified.

-As of December 2019, just under 4,500 cubic yards of gravel has been added to nine sites in the Klamath River below J.C.
+As of December 2019, just under 4,500 cubic yards of gravel had been added to nine sites in the Klamath River below J.C.
 Boyle Dam (Figure 8).